-Note in Figure 4-9 two little icons at the right border of the header.
+Note in Figure 4-9 the two little icons at the right border of the header.
 Those are the "minimize" and "maximize" operations.

-If the user minimizes a frame it disappears from the working area but it can be restored from the "available frames toolbar".
+If the user minimizes a frame it disappears from the working area but it can be restored from the "available frames toolbar" visible at the side of the main frame.